nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 - **While app is running**: Reads user input and outputs the appropriate command result.
 - **At shut down**: Shuts down the components and invokes cleanup methods where necessary.

-The rest of the App consists of five main components.
+The rest of the App consists of seven main components.
 - `UI`: Handles user input and displaying of messages on the terminal.
 - `Parser`: Interpret user input and decides which `Command` is to be executed.
 - `Command`: Collection of user command classes + Handles command execution